 - You have connected your BigAnimal cloud account with your Azure subscription.
-See Setting up your Azure Marketplace account for more information. - You have permissions in your Azure subscription to view and delete VMs and also the ability to view Kubernetes pods via Azure Kubernetes Service RBAC Reader. - You have PGD CLI installed.
+See Setting up your Azure Marketplace account for more information. - $\bullet~$ You should have permissions in your Azure subscription to view and delete VMs. - You have PGD CLI installed.
 See Installing PGD CLI for more information. - You have created a pgd-cli-config.yml file in your home directory.
 See Configuring PGD CLI for more information.